 Export data from your site to a range of formats.
 For more information about this topic, go to Export Ribbon.

-Just a quick note about Phase Management – this allows the project to be separated into various phases or scenarios.
+Just a quick word about Phase Management.
+This allows the project to be separated into various phases or scenarios.
 Perhaps the most likely division is between pre-development and post-development.
 But the site may be developed in successive phases.
 And the treatment train could be built-up in successive phases.

 This can also be used to compare alternative designs, and test their relative effectiveness.

 The area in the centre of the screen is reserved for the 2D Plan view of the site – this is the main window for creating and editing drainage designs.